Tultxʷ · The confluence of two rivers

 Cross-system clinical depth.

-Eleven-plus years of trauma center ICU, Kaiser Hospital-at-Home telehealth, supermax corrections triage, and SNF leadership — directed by a nurse who has actually carried the pager.
+Ten years of ICU, telehealth, corrections triage, and SNF leadership, directed by a nurse who has actually carried the pager.

 RN · WA · CA · OR · BLS · ACLS · AWEP